fromjyce/SheCodes/SheCodesPlus/README.md

   8. [Vanilla Weather Search / Weather Data](https://github.com/fromjyce/SheCodes/tree/main/SheCodesPlus/Week%20Seven/7.%20weather%20data)
   9. Vanilla Weather Search / Summary

+In Week Seven, our focus sharpened on the Vanilla Weather Search project, a culmination of our learning journey.
+We began by setting up the project, diving into the intricacies of project design, HTML, and CSS.
+The week unfolded with an exploration of the search engine, paving the way for advanced API integration to fetch real-time weather data.
+We delved into weather data specifics, honing in on elements like wind speed, weather description, and weather icons.
+The curriculum provided a comprehensive overview, enabling us to synthesize these components into a cohesive whole.
+[For homework](https://suspicious-beaver-111c4d.netlify.app/), we were challenged to enhance various facets of our project, ensuring mastery in search engine functionality, API integration, and the presentation of weather details.
+The mandate included excluding the forecast for a future challenge.
+The week's tasks culminated in hosting our refined projects on Netlify, further integrating our skills into real-world applications and showcasing our progress on GitHub.

 ## Week Eight Overview
 The [`Week Eight`](https://github.com/fromjyce/SheCodes/tree/main/SheCodesPlus/Week%20Eight) file consists of the lessons and challenges completed during Week Eight.